zoe-becker/multiplayer-word-search/BUILDING.md

     - In testing environments this will be the same as the path to the repository
     - In bitbucket pipeline deployment this is the same as REMOTE_PATH
     - In manual deployment this is the path to the directory containing config, generator, and utiliies

+### gameConfig.php
+No modification is necessary to this file, but it contains many constants which you can modify to change the behavior of the application.